 These potential energy recovery options should be evaluated for economic feasibility and implementation.
 Recovering wasted energy can help offset the need for using primary energy and result in good energy cost savings.

+Step 8.
 Identify Energy Efficiency Opportunities

 Each block in the process block diagram should be evaluated for energy efficiency opportunities.
 Depending on the energy input for the process operation, a variety of options may be available to reduce energy consumption.
 The motors, compressed air and boiler/steam supply in Figure 3 have the potential for energy efficiency improvements.